AashilDesai/PokemonTextAdventure/README.txt

 		This command is always valid, and pulls up the current inventory, which contains all the items the player has found to date. pokemon
-		This command is always valid and pulls up a list of all the pokemon caught by the player. exit
+		This command is always valid and pulls up a list of all the pokemon caught by the player. look
-		closes the inventory or pokemon windows
-	look
 		Gives a general overview of where the player currently is (i.e. the player looks around their current location) go <direction>
 		Moves the player in a marticular cardinal direction (North, South, East, or West).
-		If the player is not permitted to move in a certain direction, they will be notified. inspect <object>
+		If the player is not permitted to move in a certain direction, they will be notified. talk to <person>
-		If <object> is a person, this command is the same as "talk to <person>" Else if <object> is a pokemon, this command is the same as "catch <pokemon>" Else if <object> is either "wildgrass" or "wild grass", this command is the same as "enter wildgrass" Else, this command returns the discription of an object talk to <person>
 		Engages the person in dialog
 	catch <pokemon>